 How Parental Burnout Impacts Kids

-Other research supports that parents may emotionally distance themselves from children during experiences of parental burnout.8 Parents may become less responsive to the emotional needs of children, while allocating what little energy they have toward basic needs, like feeding.8 Parents may feel the need to escape their situation, but the connection with their children can keep them from neglecting their basic needs.8
+Other research supports that parents may emotionally distance themselves from children during experiences of parental burnout.6 They may become less responsive to emotional needs, allocating their energy toward basic needs, like feeding.

 How to Recover From Parental Burnout

-Parental burnout can bring on intense feelings of guilt and shame, but there are many ways to support yourself and reduce these negative feelings, including seeking professional help from a counselor or therapist.
-Remember, recovery from burnout is possible, and you’re not alone.
+Parental burnout can bring on intense feelings of guilt and shame.
+However, parents can find ways to support themselves and reduce these negative feelings.
+Remember, recovery from burnout is possible.
+You are not alone in your struggles–help is available as you navigate stress and overwhelm.

 Here are 10 ways to cope with parent burnout: